floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_environment_variables.md

 {% include toc.md %}

-The Search Guard configuration is stored in a secured Elasticsearch index.
+The Search Guard configuration is stored in a secured OpenSearch/Elasticsearch index.
 Without an admin certificate, it is not possible to acces it's content.
 Therefore storing sensitive data in this index, like passwords or other access credentials, is safe.

 After uploading configuration changes with `sgadmin`, the actual configuration files that may contain sensitive information, can be discarded.